matthias-blomme/ad-project-document/book/src/poc/poc.md

 **Remember, the POC is only a small part of your overall concept.**

+## POC scope determination
+At the end of week 5, you’ll need to submit a POC scope suggestion by means of a feature list proposal.

+The jury will help you align objectives and definitively set the scope for the POC.
+<br>During development, always consult with your group mentors to modify the POC scope, wider or
+more narrow.

+No modifications to the scope are allowed without the explicit consent of the group mentors!

 ## What do we expect?
 You will be given four repositories on the http://gitlab.ti.howest.be space.